espsrc/droplets/docs/jupyter.md

 ```
 !!! tip
     The `%matplotlib inline` and similar line
     magics are only required once per notebook.
-You could for instance
+You could, for instance,
     add them to the first cell where you import matplotlib for plotting.

 #### Run code from a different kernel